TomoriNow/Midterm-Project/README.md

 __Description / Summary__
 1. Alphanumeric, by the user

-__Tags — We keep a curated database of tags created by the admins (like in nhentia/mal) but users can submit new tags, which if approved by the admins, will be added to the website__
+__Tags — We keep a curated database of tags created by the admins (like in My Anime List) but users can submit new tags, which if approved by the admins, will be added to the website__
 1. Vanilla, romance, horror, etc. (kinda like nhentai tags or mal tags)

 *__Reading Status — for user__